-Section 3865 addresses the accounting treatment of qualifying hedging relationships and the necessary disclosures, and also requires all derivatives in hedging relationships to be recorded at fair value.
-The adoption of this standard had no impact on the Company, as there are no hedging relationships in place.
+This standard addresses the accounting treatment of qualifying hedging relationships and the necessary disclosures, and also requires all derivatives in hedging relationships to be recorded at fair value.
+The Company does not have hedging relationships in place.

-(ii) Section 1530, Comprehensive Income
+(m) Comprehensive Income

-Section 1530 introduces a statement of comprehensive income, which is comprised of net earnings and other comprehensive income.
+Comprehensive income is comprised of net earnings and other comprehensive income.
 Other comprehensive income represents the change in shareholders' equity from transactions and other events from non-owner sources, and includes unrealized gains and losses on financial assets that are classified as available-for-sale and changes in the fair value of the effective portion of cash flow hedging instruments.

-(iii) Section 3855, Financial Instruments - Recognition and Measurement
+(n) Financial Instruments - Recognition and Measurement

-This standard sets out criteria for the recognition and measurement of financial instruments for fiscal years beginning on or after October 1, 2006.
 This standard requires all financial instruments within its scope, including derivatives, to be included on a Company's balance sheet and measured either at fair value or, in certain circumstances when fair value may not be considered or most relevant, at cost or amortized cost.
 Changes in fair value are to be recognized in the consolidated statements of operations.